Jetbo/dst-server/README.md

 Build the app with `docker-compose up --build`.

 You can change the ENVs in the docker-compose.
 ENVs control the basic server config.
+I only picked the configs I cared about.
+Feel free to fork and change them up.

 ```
 SERVER_PASSWORD       # Sets the server password (string)